jmccormac01/CAFE/README.md

    1. reffile.txt should be in the raw data folder from the step above
    1. cd ~/Documents/ceres/cafe
    1. python cafepipe.py /path/to/data -npools 2
+   1. Run ingestCafeResults.py afterwards to put the results in the database table

 The CERES cafepipe.py script will then churn through all the data and make a series of plots and a results.txt file.
 Revise all the output to confirm things are ok.
 Use the